vwOvOwv/2024-Fall-ICS-TA/README.md

 ## Introduction
 Resources prepared for weekly small-group seminars, including fully handmade slides, well-prepared assignments with answers, and supplementary materials.

-Serving as a teaching assistant for Introduction to Computer Systems (ICS) at PKU in 2024 has been an unforgettable and meaningful experience.
-It's a true privilege to work alongside Professor Junlin Lu and twelve kind-hearted and dedicated students who are enrolled in Section 2 and always give their best.
 ## Lecture Slides
 | Week   | Topic                                  |
 |--------|----------------------------------------|